Tony Millionaire

-Tony Millionaire (born Scott Richardson in 1956) is an American cartoonist, illustrator and author known for his syndicated comic strip Maakies and the Sock Monkey series of comics and picture books.
+Tony Millionaire (born 1956) is an American cartoonist, illustrator and author known for his syndicated comic strip Maakies and the Sock Monkey series of comics and picture books.

 Personal life

-Born Scott Richardson in 1956, Tony Millionaire grew up in and around the seaside town of Gloucester, Massachusetts.
+Born in 1956, Tony Millionaire grew up in and around the seaside town of Gloucester, Massachusetts.
 He was married to actress Becky Thyre, and has two daughters, Phoebe and Pearl.

 He came from a family of artists – his father was a commercial illustrator, his mother and grandparents were painters – and was encouraged to draw from an early age.
-His grandfather, who was a friend of the cartoonist Roy Crane, had a large collection of old Sunday comics, which were an early source of inspiration to Millionaire.
-He drew his first comic strip, "about an egg-shaped superhero who flew around talking about how great he was and then crashing into a cliff," when he was nine years old.
+His grandfather, who was a friend of the cartoonists Roy Crane and Les Turner, had a large collection of old Sunday comics, which were an early source of inspiration to Millionaire.
+He drew his first comic strip, "Zeroman, about an egg-shaped superhero who flew around talking about how great he was and then crashing into a cliff," when he was nine years old.
 During high school, Millionaire continued to draw comic strips for his own amusement.

 In 2022, he stated in an interview he was in recovery from alcoholism and lived in Yarmouth, Maine with artist and educator, Kat Gillies.